hexolan/development/projects/formulator/README.md

 # Formulator

-A full-stack form creator and survey management tool built with C#, .NET 8 and Blazor.
+A form creator/survey management tool built with C#, .NET 8 and Blazor.

-## 📝 Features

-TODO: implement

 ## 🧰 Technologies